BradyJRothrock/Oracle-SQL-Review/LabGuide300.md

 ## Data Cleaning

-For this portion we will analyze the **Inc500_2019.csv** file which would have been loaded without needing to clean any column headers or change data types.
+For this portion we will analyze the **Inc 5000** file that we just loaded and is used for our homework assignment.

-With our **Inc500** data loaded we will want to query and analyze the dataset.
+With our **Inc5000** data loaded we will want to query and analyze the dataset.
 However, to do this there are some fields that are of the inccorect type.
 In particular we are going to focus on the **Revenue** field for this part of the activity.

 When we have a column of data that should be numerical but is imported as a string we need to consider why the field was treated as a string to start.

-In the case of our **Revenue** column the data includes a dollar sign ($) as well as a word specifying the scale (in this case millions).
+In the case of our **Revenue** column the data includes a dollar sign ($) as well as a word specifying the scale (e.g. millions).
 To clean a column such as this to perform aggregate analyses on it we need to breakdown the conversions needed into steps.

 <figure>
     <img src="images/300/7_Inc500_Rev.png" style="text-align:center; display: block; margin-left: auto; margin-right: auto; ">